Nour al-Din al-Zenki Movement

 The Nour al-Din al-Zenki Movement (حركة نور الدين الزنكي Ḥaraka Nūr ad-Dīn az-Zankī) was a Sunni Islamist rebel group involved in the Syrian Civil War.
 In 2014, it was reportedly one of the most influential factions in Aleppo, especially the Western Aleppo countryside.
 Between 2014 and 2015, it was part of the Syrian Revolutionary Command Council and recipient of U.S.-made BGM-71 TOW anti-tank missiles.
 The Movement made multiple attempts to merge with the larger Islamist rebel group Ahrar al-Sham but were refused by Ahrar al-Sham's leadership.
 The Zenki Movement also made attempts to merge with other Islamist factions, Jaysh al-Islam and the Sham Legion.
 However, all merging efforts with these groups failed, leading to the Zenki Movement joining the Salafi Islamist Hayat Tahrir al-Sham (HTS) in 2017.
 But after a few months the group left HTS and within a year went to war with HTS by joining the Turkish-backed Syrian Liberation Front alongside Ahrar al-Sham on 18 February 2018.
-After a series of clashes in early 2019 Al Zenki were largely defeated by HTS, expelled to Afrin and absorbed in the Turkish-backed Syrian National Army.
-However, it reportedly re-emerged as an independent entity in 2020.
+After a series of clashes in early 2019, Al Zenki were largely defeated by HTS, expelled to Afrin and absorbed in the Turkish-backed Syrian National Army.

+At the Syrian Revolution Victory Conference, which was held on 29 January 2025, most factions of the armed opposition, including the Nour al-Din al-Zenki Movement, announced their dissolution and were incorporated into the newly formed Ministry of Defense.